Alright, so sometimes it’s hard to remember everything you need to do for your chickens throughout the year. I get it.

-My next tip is that you lift your waterers off of the ground.
+My next tip is that you lift your waterers off of the ground (you can do this with chicken feeders, too).
 During the summer, in my coop, there tends to be a lot more shavings flying around.

 Lifting your waterers off the ground keeps dirt, dust, etc from splashing in to it.
 This way your flock has access to clean water as the weather gets warmer.

 You can hang your waterer, or you can put it up on something, like bricks, so that you you reduce the amount of dirt that can get in to your chickens water source.

 Having a clean water source is very important for keeping your chickens healthy, so make sure you lift your waterers off the ground!
 Check out our DIY automatic chicken waterer that we made for less than $12!